webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

       };
 ```

-We then declare our vertex shader to return a structure of this type
+We then declare our vertex shader to return a structure of this type:

 ```wgsl
       @vertex fn vs(